ariadne-cps/website/content/installation.md

     $ make ariadne

-or if you want to build the tests along the library, do
+or if you want to build the tests along with the library, do

     $ make tests